Facelift (Rhytidectomy) – Facelift Philadelphia

 What type of facelift procedure is right for me?

-There are several different techniques for facial rejuvenation, including a mini facelift, short scar facelift, and full facelift.
-Dr. Claytor will tailor your surgical plan to your unique needs and goals.
+There are several different techniques for facial rejuvenation; however, as one of the best facelift surgeons in Philadelphia, Dr. Claytor prefers the deep place facelift technique over other techniques such as a mini facelift, short scar facelift, full facelift, or SMAS facelift.
+Dr. Claytor tailors your surgical plan to your unique needs and goals.
 He will first evaluate your skin texture and elasticity, underlying facial bone structure, neck, and jawbones.
-Then, he will discuss your procedure options, and what you can expect as a result.
+Then, he will explain how he will use the deep plan technique to fully personalize your facelift procedure and what you can expect as a result

 “Dr. Claytor and his staff were excellent.
 Words cannot express the comfort I felt from everyone in his office, not to mention that Dr. Claytor called me personally before, during and after my procedure to see how I was doing and if I needed anything.
 Thank you Dr. Claytor, Emily, Debbie and the rest of the staff for such a professional and comforting experience.”